 When you get your New South Wales PO license, you'll need to know how to perform investigations fit for Private Investigations, such as surveillance.
 After learning how to perform investigations, you can simply work as a Private Investigator in New South Wales.
-It is recommended that you first learn how to perform investigations relevant to the PI industry, such as surveillance for insurance fraud files.
+To become a Private Investigator in NSW that can perform, it is recommended that you first learn how to work investigations relevant to the PI industry, such as surveillance for insurance fraud files.
 The fact that New South Wales does not have experience or education requirements does not mean that the quality of investigations is less in New South Wales than in other states.
 In fact, due to poor state industry standards, having a PI license in general does not make you a qualified Investigator regardless of experience or education requirements.
 The poor industry standard come from the non-relevant experience most, if not all, states require of you to become a licensed Private Investigator.
 This non-relevant experience can be education degrees and non-PI investigative experience.

 New South Wales Police Force

--You must be 18yo or older.
+You must be 18yo or older.

--You need a clean criminal and personal record.
+You need a clean criminal and personal record.

--You need to be employed by a New South Wales PI agency.
+You need to be employed by a New South Wales PI agency.

 A PO license lasts for two years.
 During that time, you will need to complete a government approved PI course: "Certificate III in Investigative Services."

--After you complete the course, you can apply for a full PI license.
+After you complete the course, you can apply for a full PI license.
 With a full PI license, you can apply for a Private Investigator business license and work for yourself.

 An industry standard flaw most states have is regulations regarding law enforcement experience.
 Most states allow you to obtain a PI license if you have law enforcement experience.
 Some states also accept non-PI investigative experience to obtain a PI license.
 The problem with states requiring previous investigative experience is that there is no such thing as equivalent Private Investigator experience.
 Sure, a career in law enforcement will gain you some transferable skills to bring to the PI world.
 However, an investigative career outside of PI work will not provide you the skill-set to perform what we do the most: single person surveillance for insurance fraud investigations.
 Furthermore, PIs typically obtain all evidence via quality and litigious video.
 This is uncommon for most other investigative careers.
 Being a police officer will not make you a good PI the same way being a PI will not make you a good police officer.